essc/clp_foss4g_workshop/source/about.rst

 =====================

-This document was designed as a supplementary material for the "Free and Open Source Geospatial Workshop for Conservationists". supported by the **Conservation Ledership Programme** Learning Exchange Program.
+This document was designed as a supplementary material for the "Free and Open Source Geospatial Workshop for Conservationists" supported by the **Conservation Ledership Programme** Learning Exchange Program.

 About the CLP Learning Exchange Program
 -----------------------------------------

-The general aim of this project is to build the capacity of CLP Alumni in using Free and Open-Source Software for Geospatial (FOSS4G) technologies and other related technologies and maximize the application in biodiversity monitoring, management and conservation.
+The aim of this project is to build the capacity of CLP Alumni in using Free and Open-Source Software for Geospatial (FOSS4G) technologies and other related technologies and maximize the application in biodiversity monitoring, management and conservation.